Analysis: As U.S. watchdog steps up scrutiny, Grab deal signals blank-check party peak

 Investor advocates have warned for months, however, that many SPACs are wildly overvalued and that targets may be trying to evade regulatory scrutiny.
 That has led the SEC’s new Democratic leadership to begin examining SPAC disclosures for misleading information and to warn of concerns over deal fees, conflicts and sponsor compensation.

-Last week, the SEC’s acting corporate finance director John Coates said he wasn’t pro or anti SPAC, but that “new issues with both standard and innovative SPAC structures keep surfacing.”
+Last week, the SEC's acting corporation finance director John Coates said he wasn't pro or anti SPAC, but that "new issues with both standard and innovative SPAC structures keep surfacing."

 The agency has also opened an inquiry into how Wall Street underwriters are managing the risks involved, seeking data on internal controls, and its enforcement unit is probing electric vehicle makers that went public via SPACs.